 Defending Minors against Criminal Charges throughout Texas

 If your child has been charged with a crime and is in danger of facing severe consequences, you are likely alarmed and unsure of what to do next.
-The first step towards protecting your child’s future is to contact an experienced criminal defense attorney.
+The first step towards protecting your child’s future is to contact an experienced juvenile defense attorney in Dallas.

 When you turn to the Law Offices of Robert Gregg, we can explain the charges against your child and help you determine an effective legal course of action to ensure that his or her rights are not violated.